 What Does it Take to Be an Occupational Health or Safety Specialist?

-Occupational Health or Safety Specialist Example Review, evaluate, and analyze work environments and design programs and procedures to control, eliminate, and prevent disease or injury caused by chemical, physical, and biological agents or ergonomic factors.
+Occupational Health or Safety Specialist Job Description Review, evaluate, and analyze work environments and design programs and procedures to control, eliminate, and prevent disease or injury caused by chemical, physical, and biological agents or ergonomic factors.
 May conduct inspections and enforce adherence to laws and regulations governing the health and safety of individuals.
 May be employed in the public or private sector.
 Includes environmental protection officers.

 - Conduct audits at hazardous waste sites or industrial sites or participate in hazardous waste site investigations.